 Wales, United Kingdom

 Dave Snowden has pioneered a science based approach to social systems.
-He originated a narrative based approach to distributed ethnography currently being deployed in a pioneering approach to citizen engagement at a national level through they lens of future generations.
+He originated a narrative based approach to distributed ethnography currently being deployed in a pioneering approach to citizen engagement at a national level through the lens of future generations.
 His paper with Boone on Leadership in the Harvard Business Review (2007) won the Academy of Management award for the best practitioner paper in that year.
 He previously won a special award from the Academy for the originality in his work on knowledge management.
-During his time in IBM he was selected as one of six on-demand thinkers for a world wide advertising campaign.
+During his time in IBM he was selected as one of six on-demand thinkers for a worldwide advertising campaign.

 Consultant/Adviser at the UN Conference on Trade and Development and Associate Fellow, Geneva Centre for Security Policy

 Nick Ashton-Hart has represented individual artists from punk legends the UK Subs to the Godfather of Soul, James Brown; in multilateral affairs he represented all artists and their managers as head of the International Music Managers Forum.
 He spent eight years as the Geneva representative of the global technology sector to the UN and now helps UN member-states leverage the digital environment for economic development.
 He volunteers helping refugees for the International Organisation for Migration – and in Amsterdam helping alcoholics and drug addicts get or stay clean and sober.